Coral Bell

-Coral Mary Bell AO (30 March 1923 – 26 September 2012) was an Australian academic, who wrote extensively about international relations and power politics.
+Coral Mary Bell AO (30 March 1923 – 26 September 2012) was an Australian academic at the University of Sussex, the London School of Economics, and the Australian National University, who wrote extensively about international relations and power politics.

 Early life and education

 Coral Bell was born in Gladesville, a suburb of Sydney, Australia, on 30 March 1923.
 She was the middle of three children.
 She attended Sydney Girls High School and won a scholarship to the University of Sydney, where she completed a Bachelor of Arts degree in 1944.
 After graduation she joined the Australian Diplomatic Service in the Department of External Affairs in Canberra.
 At this time the Foreign Minister was H. V. Evatt and Bell believed that he tolerated the lax security she observed in the department.
-As a junior there she worked alongside colleagues who were subsequently alleged to be members of a Soviet spy ring, notably Jim Hill and Ric Throssell, whom she believed tried unsuccessfully to recruit her in 1947.
+As a junior there she worked alongside colleagues who were subsequently alleged to be members of a Soviet spy ring, notably Jim Hill and Ric Throssell, who she believed had tried unsuccessfully to recruit her in 1947.
 The Royal Commission on Espionage investigated the allegations after the defection of Vladimir Petrov in 1954 but while it concluded that the Soviet embassy in Canberra had been used for espionage it recommended that no prosecutions should be pursued.
 Meanwhile, Bell had been posted to Wellington in 1948, where she worked on the ANZUS Treaty and was present at its signing ceremony.
 She resigned from the department in 1951.